Product Overview & Buyer Intent Summary

 Forging Equipment

-- 4500t and 8500t hydraulic forging presses
+- 2,000t, 4,000t and 6,300t hydraulic forging presses

-- 50t and 15t forging manipulators
+- 1–5t electro-hydraulic forging hammers and forging manipulators

 Heat Treatment Equipment